bloc97/Anime4K/Preprint.md

 Learning-based algorithms take in **LR_U** and try to predict the residual ***r*** with a neural network, a sparse dictionnary or look for self similarity in the image.
 Unfortuately learning based methods are for now too slow for real-time applications, but we cannot ignore their effectiveness.
 Algorithms such as waifu2x or VDSR vastly outperforms any other general-purpose upscaling algorithms.

-However, we will take advantage of the fact that our upscaling algorithm only needs to work on a **single** type of content (animation), thus we might have a chance to outperform learning-based algorithm.
+However, we will take advantage of the fact that our upscaling algorithm only needs to work on a **single** type of content (animation), thus we might have a chance to match (or even outperform) learning-based algorithms.

 ## Proposed Method